Less is More: Local Intrinsic Dimensions of Contextual Language Models: Conclusion

 \paragraph{Impact and Future Work}

-To the best of our knowledge, we are the first to investigate local dimensional shifts and their implications in training and fine-tuning contextual language models for different downstream tasks.
+To our knowledge, we are the first to investigate local dimensional shifts and their implications in training and fine-tuning contextual language models for different downstream tasks.
 The findings of this work enhance the ongoing discussion regarding the interpretability, adaptability, and generalizability of LLMs.
 Our work provides a foundation for designing better model architectures and developing interventions that utilize the insight that lower intrinsic dimensions benefit machine learning problems.
+Our measures could inform parameter choices such as LoRA-ranks in the spirit of \citep{eddib2024gelorageometricadaptiveranks}, and are broadly applicable for other (post)-training phases, for example, those which involve RL-tuning.
+While our current dimension estimation method is not differentiable (due to nearest-neighbor graph construction and the subsequent {\twonntext} estimator), we see designing a differentiable surrogate or proxy loss to encourage local compression during training as an exciting opportunity for future work.
 The locality of the dimension estimates promises further applications beyond the scope of the current work.
-One immediate avenue for investigation is to see to what extent the dimension can be used to detect on which data the model has been trained.
+One immediate avenue for investigation is to see to what extent the dimension can be used to detect which data the model has been trained on.
 Another important direction would be to find connections between the underlying meaning that the tokens carry and their corresponding dimension estimates.

 \begin{ack} This work was made possible through the support of the European Research Council (ERC) under the Horizon 2020 research and innovation program (Grant No. STG2018 804636), the Ministry of Culture and Science of North Rhine-Westphalia within the Lamarr Fellow Network, and the Swiss State Secretariat for Education, Research, and Innovation (SERI).
 Computational resources were provided by the Centre for Information and Media Technology at Heinrich Heine University Düsseldorf, and Google Cloud. \end{ack}